 Click here to view our planned day-to-day route; when it came to our actual ride, due to weather and route conditions, we changed our route (see day-to-day blogs for these actual routes).

 Below are the blogs of our cycling tour, click on the respective photos to read.
+Much further below will be tips on cycling and travelling in this region and also other associated blogs on food, places and art.
 It was an eye-opening tour for me so come see our rides:

 CYCLING & TRAVEL TIPS FOR PORTUGAL & SPAIN